sergio-abu/All-Sorting-View/README.md

 # All-Sorting-View
-All 10 most popular sorting algorithms vizualizer.
+Vizualizer for all 10 most popular sorting algorithms.